Ruthika09/Skincare-Chatbot-R-A-beauty/ra_beauty/README.md

 Pink, floral, honey-toned UI with clickable quick-reply buttons.

-> 📌 **Note:** This is a portfolio/demo project — there is no live hosted
-> link.
-To see it in action, either watch the demo video below or run it
-> locally on your own machine using the steps in this README.

 ## How to run it

 1. Install Python 3.9+ if you don't have it: https://www.python.org/downloads/